MaxHalford/eaopt/docs/contributing.md

 - Implement analysis tools to track the performance of the GAs
 - Benchmark against other libraries
 - Add more example usage
+- Add a way to compare individuals based on their genome to improve clustering

 ## Code style